Zwilcox96/conference-connections/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.2.

+The authentication is a modified version of [this tutorial](https://www.sitepoint.com/user-authentication-mean-stack/).
+You can find the repo [here](https://github.com/sitepoint-editors/MEAN-stack-authentication).

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.